 • Travel insurance ‘attached’ to credit cards is often limited in scope (e.g. not covering serious medical, repatriation or evacuation expenses or other risks mentioned earlier) and in any case is usually effective only if travel arrangements have been purchased with the card.

 • Travel insurance associated to a United States issued credit card or bought from a United States owned company will not be recognized in Cuba.

 • Government regulations in Cuba might not require or enforce the possession of liability or professional indemnity insurance by accommodations, transport and other suppliers.
 Even when insurance is in place, it can be for very limited coverage only.

 • Please contact us if you wish to confirm if your policy complies.

 Travelers to Gardner Tours destinations should take the same precautions as they would elsewhere in developing countries.
 In remote areas, medical facilities can be particularly basic.
 We strongly recommend you take adequate preventative measures to minimize your risk of exposure to these health risks.
 We are a tour company and we are not qualified to provide detailed medical information appropriate to your individual needs.
 We recommend you consult with your local doctor or a specialist travel medical center for current health information on vaccinations and medicines for your trip at least one month prior to departure.

 Even if you have followed our guidelines, accidents may occur.
-Please note that in the often hot and humid conditions of Cuba, even minor abrasions can quickly become infected and almost certainly some level of medical aid will be required – another reason to have comprehensive travel insurance and to pack a basic medical kit.
+Please note that in hot and humid conditions, even minor abrasions can quickly become infected and almost certainly some level of medical aid will be required – another reason to have comprehensive travel insurance and to pack a basic medical kit.